segunemma2003/inspiritag/docs/ADMIN_API_SPEC.md

 `GET /api/admin/v1/stats/active-users`

 - Returns aggregated data by hour/day-of-week/time-of-day to see when users are active.
+- Response keys:
+  - `by_hour`: 24 slots (0-23) with counts.
+  - `by_day`: daily totals across the range.
+  - `by_day_of_week`: Sunday–Saturday breakdown.
+  - `time_slots`: morning/afternoon/evening/night rollups.

 ### 4.7 Subscription Analytics